Outstanding TA/TF Awards

 - A current curriculum vita.

 - A current up-to-date transcript, including all graduate data.
 Unofficial transcripts are acceptable.

 - A list of all courses taught or assisted, including the course description, number of students per course, and the semester and year in which the courses were taught.

 - A summary of the nominee's quantitative and qualitative student teaching/assisting evaluations.
 Individual teaching evaluation forms should not be submitted.
 Only summaries of the teaching evaluation scores will be accepted.

 - At least two and no more than three letters of recommendation from faculty and/or administrators, including one from the nominee's direct supervisor and one from another faculty member or administrator within the department or division.

 - Teaching Fellow Award nominees should also submit a one-page statement of the nominee's teaching philosophy and perceptions of his/her teaching activities.

-Nomination packets should be submitted in PDF format to the Teaching Fellows/Teaching Assistants Committee at FacultySenate@unt.edu by 5:00 pm, Monday February 24, 2014
+Nomination packets should be submitted as ONE single PDF document to the Teaching Fellows/Teaching Assistants Committee at FacultySenate@unt.edu by 5:00 pm, Thursday, February 26, 2015.

 Incomplete nomination packets, packets not following the specific eligibility and requirements, or not signed by the department/division chair and academic dean will not be considered.